nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 ## Recipe

-The complete `swagger.yaml` constructed in this recipe is available [here](swagger.yaml) for your reference, it will be valuable to follow the tutorial and construct it iteratively.
+The complete `swagger.yaml` constructed in this recipe that can be downloaded [here](swagger.yaml) for your reference, it will be valuable to follow the tutorial and construct it iteratively.

 ### Step 1: Setting up the OpenAPI Editor
 Several options exist, including the [Swagger Editor](https://swagger.io/tools/swagger-editor/), especially with APIs that are enabled to support CORS.
-Unfortunately the API we'll work with here **does not**, so we'll need to obtain a Swagger Editor that can operate even when CORS is not enabled.
+Unfortunately, the API we will work with here **does not**, so we will need to obtain a Swagger Editor that can operate even when CORS is not enabled.
 Because the de-facto swagger editor is a web-app, most editors have this issue.
 We specifically modified [an Open Source Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=Arjun.swagger-viewer) so that it supports this specific use case.

 Until our pull request is merged, the modified extension can be accessed [here](https://github.com/MaayanLab/vs-swagger-viewer/releases).
-The `vsix` file can be installed with [visual studio code](https://code.visualstudio.com/).
+The `vsix` file can be installed with [Visual Studio Code](https://code.visualstudio.com/).

 It can be installed from `Ctrl+Shift+P` with the action "Install from VSIX"
 ![Install from VSIX dialog](fair-api-images/ss3.png)

 And selecting the `.vsix` file you downloaded.

-Once installed a swagger file can be edited by opening the swagger.yaml (that we'll be writing throughout the rest of the recipe), using `Ctrl+Shift+P` again and choosing the action "Preview Swagger"
+Once installed, a swagger file can be edited by opening the swagger.yaml (that we will be writing throughout the rest of the recipe), using `Ctrl+Shift+P` again and choosing the action "Preview Swagger"
 ![Previewing swagger](fair-api-images/ss4.png)

 The result will be a webview that opens to the side with the Swagger Editor.